Child Support Payment

 To use this service you need your Child Support Reference Number and your Personal Identification Number.
 Call 131 107.

-You can transfer Child Support payments privately or ask us to do it for you, once you have had a Child Support assessment or have registered an agreement or court order with us.
+You can transfer child support payments privately or the receiving parent can ask us to do it for you, once you have had a child support assessment or have registered an agreement or court order with us.

 You need to know